Amsterdam University Medical Center: History of Location VUmc

 VU University Medical Center opened in 1964 as the teaching hospital of the Vrije Universiteit Amsterdam, the city's second university.
 In 2001, it became a fully fledged university medical centre by merging with the medical faculty of the Vrije Universitiet Amsterdam.

 VUmc, and subsequently Amsterdam UMC, is known for it Center of Expertise on Gender Dysphoria (CEGD).
 Opened in 1972, the centre is one of the largest and oldest in the world and has treated more than 10,000 transgender patients in the previous 50 years.
 The centre is the home of what has now become known as the "Dutch Protocol".

 De Anatomische Les

-In honour of Dr. Nicoleas Tulp, Amsterdam UMC hosts its own yearly Anatomy Lesson (de Anatomische Les, in Dutch) in the Concertgebouw, where a medical anatomy lesson is combined with a live cultural programme.
+In honour of Dr. Nicolaes Tulp, Amsterdam UMC hosts its own yearly Anatomy Lesson (de Anatomische Les, in Dutch) in the Concertgebouw, where a medical anatomy lesson is combined with a live cultural programme.

 Previous speakers include David Weatherall, Anthony Fauci, David Page and John Ioannidis.
 In 2024, the lesson was given by Sadaf Farooqi.